Lukasz0303/tbs/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.17.

+## UI Theme Policy

+The frontend must use the PrimeNG Verona theme (`https://verona.primeng.org/`) as the exclusive styling baseline.
+When adding or updating components, verify that styles, tokens and layout remain aligned with Verona in every view.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.